Art & Exhibits

 Story Barn, Children’s Garden

-Students from Boothbay, Edgecomb and Southport will depict a few of their favorite things in the Garden.
+Students from Boothbay, Edgecomb and Southport will depict butterflies and moths and the plants they rely on for survival.

 From My Garden: Plein Air Flower Paintings by Sharon Yates

 Resource Room, Café

 The decision made years ago to paint her neighbor’s peonies “unarranged” in a vase began a practice that Sharon Yates continues to this day.
 Done all in one sitting, these pieces feature flowers from her garden and are painted outside en plein air.
 Interest in the nuances of color and form, bloom and decay are apparent in these engaging, immediate paintings.

 Marguerite Lawler received a Project Grant from the Maine Arts Commission in 2017 to create a new body of work focusing on the impact of shadows and light on Maine’s interior landscape.
 These exhibited oil paintings are a part of her ongoing series.

 Bosarge Family Education Center

 Exhibition Opening: Friday, September 7, from 5 – 7 p.m.

 The most successful photographers become intimately familiar with their subjects.
 This year, members of our Photography Club get closer than ever to butterflies and moths, learning what plants they require for food at various stages in their development.
 From caterpillars to adults, see these remarkable creatures interact with their environment.